csut017/naoblocks.net/Documentation/Commands.md

 This page lists all the blocks that are available and their current stage of testing.

+This page lists the existing commands.
+It is also possible to [add new commands](NewCommands.md).

 **Note:** this list is out-of-date.
 We just copied it from the old version of NaoBlocks.Net and have not updated it yet.

 ## Robot Actions Blocks